 Berg Bistro 1850 is a public retail location in University Commons where students, faculty, staff and community members can enjoy breakfast, lunch, dinner, late night desserts and snacks.
 Guests can also find handcrafted Crimson Cup coffee beverages available throughout the day.
 All residential students are required to maintain a board plan provided by the University.
-Berg Bucks, Flex Dollars, cash and credit cards are accepted at Berg Bistro 1850 and Rock Creek Express locations.
+Berg Bucks, Flex Dollars, cash and credit cards are accepted at Berg Bistro 1850.